 Based on your relationship map, you want to develop a plan for how you will prioritize opportunities to solve the buyer’s major problems beyond your initial offering.
 This account plan should also utilize whatever assets possible from marketing, implementation, customer support, product development and sales enablement, etc., to drive the most value for the buyer.

 We know a thing or two about account strategy planning.
-Learn about our Large Account Management Process and prepare to take your results to a new level or contact us to see how Miller Heiman Group can help.
+Learn about our Large Account Management Process and prepare to take your results to a new level with our Gold Sheet, which is now integrated with our Scout sales analytics platform.
+Contact us to see how Miller Heiman Group can help your sales organization.